-It's normal for a dog to experience a bit of blood-laced fluid leaking from his incision for a day or two.
-However, if the seepage lasts beyond a day or he's actively bleeding from his incision, he should see the vet.
-He may need an Elizabethan collar and crate rest to promote proper healing of his incision.
+It's the day after your dog was spayed, and their incision is leaking a bit of blood.
+While seeing your pet bleed can be disconcerting, it's normal for a dog to experience a bit of blood-laced fluid leaking from an incision for a day or two.
+But if the seepage lasts longer or the incision where the dog stitches are located is bleeding continuously, they should see the veterinarian.
+They may need an Elizabethan collar and crate rest to ensure proper incision care.

-All wounds, including incisions, go through four phases of healing:
+All wounds, including surgical incisions, go through four phases of healing:

-Incision wound margins, such as a surgical opening, are held together with sutures, prompting new skin to form across the margin instead of along the length of the incision.
-Since there's no gap to fill across the wound, it only takes approximately two weeks for an incision to go through the four healing stages.
+Incision wound edges, such as a surgical opening, are held together with sutures, prompting new skin to form across the margin instead of along the length of the incision area.
+Since there's no gap to fill across the wound, it only takes approximately two weeks for an incision to reach the remodeling stage.

-As your dog's incision heals, watch for normal signs of progress in the first few days after treatment:
+As your dog's surgical site heals, you might see the following in the first few days after surgery: